Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Introduction

 More specifically, to facilitate reliable geometric alignment, we design a Geometric Confidence-aware Lifting (GCL) module in the geometric alignment branch, which models geometric information with depth distribution confidence awareness before integrating it with corresponding contextual features for voxel feature lifting.
 For temporal-wise alignment, we first employ an epipolar homography-warping to explicitly align temporal invariant features and create temporal feature volumes to preserve detailed context.
 To separate critical relevant context from redundant information, we construct a Cross-frame Pattern Affinity (CPA) to measure the contextual relevance, and accordingly based on it refine the dynamic temporal content to compensate for incomplete observations.
-Finally, in the composition stage, we propose to globally align the geometric context with the temporal context within a unified space by a Depth-Hypothesis-Based Transformation (DHBT) for semantic-consistent aggregation, which takes the depth hypothesis of the temporal feature volume as the distance axis and employ voxel-pooling operation to splat the volumetric features into the unified space.\looseness=-1
+Finally, in the composition stage, we propose to globally align the geometric context with the temporal context within a unified space by a Depth-Hypothesis-Based Transformation (DHBT) for semantic-consistent aggregation, which takes the depth hypothesis of the temporal feature volume as the distance axis and {employs} a voxel-pooling operation to splat the volumetric features into the unified space. {This paper is structured as follows: Section II reviews related work on semantic occupancy prediction, BEV representations, and temporal modeling.
+Section III details our proposed Hi-SOP framework, including the hierarchical context alignment paradigm, disentangled geometric confidence-aware lifting (GCL) and temporal alignment modules, cross-frame pattern affinity (CPA) measurement, affinity-based dynamic refinement (ADR), and depth-hypothesis-based transformation (DHBT) for global composition.
+Section IV presents extensive experiments on SemanticKITTI, NuScenes, and NuScenes-Occupancy datasets, validating our method's superiority in semantic scene completion and LiDAR semantic segmentation against state-of-the-art approaches.
+Ablation studies further analyze key components.
+Section V concludes the work and discusses future directions.}\looseness=-1

 We conduct extensive experiments to validate the advantages of our proposed hierarchical context alignment paradigm for Semantic Occupancy Prediction (SOP) in the semantic scene completion (SSC) and LiDAR semantic segmentation tasks.
 For SSC, our camera-based Hi-SOP outperforms state-of-the-art VoxFormer-T~\cite{li2023voxformer} on the SemanticKITTI~\cite{behley2019semantickitti} benchmark and even surpasses LiDAR-based methods on the NuScenes-Occupancy~\cite{wang2023openoccupancy} benchmark.
 We also evaluate our method on the NuScenes~\cite{caesar2020nuscenes} dataset for LiDAR semantic segmentation.
 Hi-SOP surpasses TPVFormer~\cite{huang2023tri} with a relative improvement of 24.28\% in terms of mIoU.
 This work is an extension version that upgrades our previous ECCV-24 conference paper HTCL~\cite{li2024hierarchical2} into Hi-SOP with the following new contributions:\looseness=-1